igoham/CISSP/domain_1-risk-and-compliance.md

         - High
     - You must identify which impact level the system is identifed as.
 This is done in step one of NIST SP 800-37

-- COSO - Mainly conferned with preventing internal financial fraud but does contain guidance on security
 - HIPPA -
 - SOX - Requires top management to individually certify the accuracy of each finacial report and if the reports and found to be flase the exec can be held personally liable

-## Privacy,

-## Security and Risk Frameworks
 ### NIST SP 800-37 - Risk Management Framework

 The RMF has six steps